 • Audits must be done by external auditors to review all security-related controls, procedures, policies, and staff.

 Publicly-traded companies who are found to be out of compliance with SOX could be fined millions of dollars and their leaders could be charged with up to 20 years in prison.

 A company that is SOX Compliant has implemented an effective system of controls over their financial reporting and sensitive information in accordance with the Sarbanes-Oxley Act of 2002.

 IT SOX Compliance, SOC 2 Type 2 Compliance = Compliance Party

 SOC audits and reports, on the other hand, exist partly because of how important it is for companies to remain SOX compliant.
 Governed by the American Institute of Certified Public Accountants, SOC reports are voluntary, verifiable audit reports that help companies show that they are handling sensitive information and data in a consistent, reliable way.
 What does SOC stand for?
 This three-letter IT acronym stands for System and Organization Controls.

 Typically, SOC reports are given by vendors to companies using their services in order to prove that they are handling financial and other sensitive data correctly.
 Ultimately, SOC reports help companies be sure that they are working with vendors who will not put their SOX compliance at risk due to inconsistent or ineffective financial and IT practices.
 With millions of dollars and decades of jail time on the line, you can see why SOC reports are so important.

 SOC reports are voluntary, verifiable audit reports that help companies show that they are handling sensitive information and data in a consistent, reliable way.

-The Different Types of SOC Compliance
+The Different Types of SOC Audits

 There are three different types of SOC compliance standards; SOC 1, SOC 2, and SOC 3.
 These different compliance standards are all regulated by the American Institute of Certified Public Accountants, but they have different goals.